Enter Hostgator Coupon Code: z505gator25

-Shah Alam is well connected to other main cities in Klang Valley by highways such as the Federal Highway, New Klang Valley Expressway (NKVE), Shah Alam Expressway (KESAS), Guthrie Corridor Expressway (GCE), North-South Expressway Central Link (ELITE) and the newest highway Kemuning-Shah Alam Highway (LKSA).
+Shah Alam is well connected to other main cities in Klang Valley by highways such as the Federal Highway, New Klang Valley Expressway (NKVE), Shah Alam Expressway (KESAS), Guthrie Corridor Expressway and the North-South Expressway Central Link (ELITE).
 Shah Alam is well connected to main transportation hubs such as the Kuala Lumpur International Airport (KLIA) (30 km south of the city) and KL Sentral in Kuala Lumpur.
 Buses and taxis provide public transport in commercial areas in the city.

 ClinicsShah Alam is served with many private clinics that exist in every part and residential parks in the city.
 The main government's clinic, on the other hand, is located in Section 7 and known as Poliklinik Komuniti Shah Alam (Shah Alam Community Polyclinic).

 HospitalsA government's hospital is currently under construction.
 It is located besides the government's clinic in Section 7.
 The construction is expected to be completed in 2010 and can accommodate up to 300 beds at a time.

 There are private hospitals in Shah Alam too.
 Currently, Shah Alam residents go to these hospitals for treatment while waiting for the new government's hospital to be ready.
 The hospitals are:

 KPJ Healthcare Selangor (formerly known as Selangor Medical Centre)

 Darul Ehsan Medical Centre Salam Medical Centre (Shah Alam Specialist Medical Centre) Columbia Asia Medical Centre